DuartBreedt/Android-Enterprise-Example/android-template/readme.md

 - Use clean architecture!
 - Variants + env API domains + multiple BFFs
 - Create plugin to extract common app/library set up
-- Register (own activity & module)
-  - RoomDB
-- KTor API
+- RoomDB?
-- Dashboard (own activity & module)
 - Article on my set up.
 - Article on why using plugins for dependencies in an enterprise environment discourages innovation and flexibility.

 # Concepts used
 - Repository per module to manage various teams' access
-- Activity per module, fragment per screen, compose for UI
+- Fragment per screen, compose for UI
 - Navigation strategy
 - Gradle catalog for dependency management
 - Plugin for library and application set up (TODO)